 The Young Alumni Merit Award recognizes young nurse leaders who have received a degree from the UAB School of Nursing within the last 10 years and have demonstrated significant accomplishment and leadership in the field of nursing.
 The recipients are Nisha Cheesman, B.S.N., R.N., of Birmingham; Lindsey Harris, CRNP, of Fultondale, Ala.; and Ramona Roach-Davis, D.N.P., CRNP, of Hoover, Ala.

-Four Alumni Elected to Alabama Nursing Hall of Fame
+Four Alumni Inducted into Alabama Nursing Hall of Fame

 Four exceptional University of Alabama at Birmingham School of Nursing alumni and professional leaders are 2013 inductees into the Alabama Nursing Hall of Fame.

 The induction ceremony took place Thursday, Oct.
 10, 2013, at the Bryant Conference Center at the University of Alabama in Tuscaloosa.